 Between fighting busy schedules, cafeteria vending machines and my children’s desire for junkfood, it was difficult to ensure that my son and daughter ate fresh, full-spectrum foods during school hours.
 However, there was one family of brain boosting fats that I wanted to make sure my children didn’t miss: omega-3 fatty acids.

-One 2013 study by the University of Cincinnati College of Medicine looked at how developing male children responded to DHA, the principal fatty acid of mammalian brain gray matter.
+One 2013 study by the University of Cincinnati College of Medicine looked at how developing male children responded to DHA, the main fatty acid found in the brain.
 The study showed that subjects who consumed less DHA had slower reaction times and exhibited lower levels of concentration compared with subjects who consumed more DHA.
 Another study by researchers at the University of Pittsburgh determined that consuming more omega-3 could improve a young adult’s working memory.

 There has also been research on how omega-3s can help children with different learning challenges: A July 2017 review found that omega-3 supplementation could improve the clinical symptoms and cognitive performance of children with ADHD.
 For a more thorough survey of the omega-3 research on children with ADHD and ADHD-like symptoms, read this informative article.

-Food preferences and picky eaters may be partially to blame why most American children are chronically deficient in omega-3s.
-However, the confusion about the optimal daily intake — especially for children — is also partly to blame.
+Food preferences may contribute to why many American children are chronically deficient in omega-3s.
+However, confusion about the optimal daily intake — especially for children — is also partly to blame.

 Different health authorities around the world offer varying suggestions about the best omega-3 doses for children.
 For instance, the Food and Agricultural Organization of the United Nations (FAO) recommends 100 – 150 mg of EPA/DHA to children ages 4 -6, and 200 – 250 mg of EPA/DHA to children ages 6-10.
 In the United States, the Institute of Medicine recommends around 90 mg of EPA/DHA for boys and girls ages 4 – 8, and higher doses as the children age.
 To check out more recommendations, click here.